 Adoption prosecution as a step-parent especially when contested can be legally involved and the litigation extensive as the process if successful will terminate the parental rights of the non-custodial parent.

-If you are contemplating filing an adoption petition contact our offices for an initial case evaluation and to determine whether filing of the petition would be legally feasible or viable.
 Our Washington DC adoption lawyers have prosecution numerous adoption petitions both in the Superior Court as well as defending rulings in front of the DC Court of Appeals.